 Well, I didn’t think of it that way exactly.
 I’d gone to Compostela earlier and had been at the cathedral.
 I’d sat there for several hours in a quiet little chapel trying to think, why in the world do people come here?
 I wondered because I could see nothing that would pull me to this place.
 But I knew that hundreds of thousands, maybe millions, had walked there since the eighth or ninth centuries.
 So it occurred to me that the only way I could ever find out why anyone came there would be to do it myself.

 I would have to enter into the experience of these people somehow.
 And how could I do that?
 Because everything is so different today.
 Well, I have two legs, and the air in some way is the same and, to a certain extent, the earth had not changed.
 In some places there was paving, but the mud was the same, the dirt was the same, the rain was the same, and the sky is much the same.
 If I were to enter that air and walk under that sky, I thought that perhaps I could enter into something like whatever those people experienced.
 Then perhaps I could find out why these people did this.
 I didn’t think anything about all this sense experience.
 I didn’t realize that was going to happen.

 And instead of sitting around reading books about it I decided to read nothing on the subject before I went.
 I didn’t want to fill up my mind with some writer’s ideas.
 Later on, after I’d done it myself, I read those accounts.
 Then I could see, this account rings true and that one doesn’t, or this guy saw something interesting which I missed.

-You called that experience of total presence an exemplar, and said that we need exemplars.
+You called that experience of presence you described earlier an exemplar, and said that we need exemplars.